FAQs

 What is this proceeding about?icon-arrow-down

 Veterans Affairs Canada administers certain disability benefits for current and former members of the Canadian Armed Forces and the Royal Canadian Mounted Police, which must be adjusted annually.
-The class proceeding seeks damages for alleged underpayments that occurred between 2002 and the present because of errors in the calculation of annual adjustments under section 75 of the Pension Act.
+The class proceeding seeks damages for alleged underpayments that occurred between January 1, 2024 and the present because of errors committed in the calculation of annual adjustments under section 75 of the Pension Act.

 What are the allegations in the proceeding?icon-arrow-down